 The Dorset House Archive documents the history of Dorset House, the first School of Occupational Therapy in the UK, the Casson family and the wider history of Occupational Therapy education in Britain from 1930 to 1980.
 The real treasures of the Archive include, the photographs, scrap books and ciné films which capture the true history of Dorset House.

-The ciné films have been digitised and are in two parts:
+The ciné films have been digitised and are in two parts.
+Clicking on the links below will prompt a video clip download from this folder:

 1. A 1944/45 promotional film providing an introduction to Occupational Therapy